xenocrat/chyrp-lite/README.md

 ## What can Chyrp Lite do for me?

-Chyrp Lite makes it possible to host your blog on your own web server with minimal fuss.
+Chyrp Lite makes it possible to host a blog on your own web server with minimal fuss.
 You can make your website whatever you want it to be: you can have a traditional blog, a tumbleblog, or you can add oodles of customisation and build a web publishing platform with blogging features on the side.

 Chyrp Lite uses a system of Feathers and Pages.
-Feathers enable different types of content in your blog posts – you can restrict yourself to absolute textual purity, or you can turn on everything and blog a multimedia rainbow.
-Pages allow you to publish articles on your website alongside your blog content – from a simple colophon to a multi-page extravaganza.
+Feathers enable different types of blog content – you can restrict yourself to absolute textual purity, or you can turn on everything and blog a multimedia rainbow.
+Pages let you publish articles separate from your blog content – from a simple colophon to a multi-page extravaganza.

-Chyrp Lite provides three beautiful blog themes and a friendly administration environment, all fully navigable on desktop computers and mobile devices, thanks to the power of responsive HTML5.
+Chyrp Lite provides three beautiful blog themes and a friendly administration console, all fully navigable on a broad range of devices, thanks to the power of responsive HTML5.
 Semantic markup and comprehensive ARIA labelling ensure your blog will be accessible to visitors who use assistive technologies.

 ## What are the key features?